Bellman Residual Orthogonalization for Offline Reinforcement Learning: Introduction

 Markov decision processes (MDP) provide a general framework for optimal decision-making in sequential settings (e.g.,~\cite{puterman1994markov,Bertsekas_dyn1,Bertsekas_dyn2}).
 Reinforcement learning refers to a general class of procedures for estimating near-optimal policies based on data from an unknown MDP (e.g.,~\cite{bertsekas1996neuro,sutton2018reinforcement}).
 Different classes of problems can be distinguished depending on our access to the data-generating mechanism.
 Many modern applications of RL involve learning based on a pre-collected or offline dataset.
 Moreover, the state-action spaces are often sufficiently complex that it becomes necessary to implement function approximation.
 In this paper, we focus on model-free offline reinforcement learning (RL) with function approximation, where prior knowledge about the MDP is encoded via the value function.
 In this setting, we focus on two fundamental problems: (1) offline policy evaluation---namely, the task of accurately predicting the value of a target policy; and (2) offline policy optimization, which is the task of finding a high-performance policy.

 There are various broad classes of approaches to off-policy evaluation, including importance sampling~\cite{precup2000eligibility,thomas2016data,jiang2016doubly,liu2018breaking}, as well as regression-based methods~\cite{lagoudakis2003least,munos2008finite,chen2019information}.
 Many methods for offline policy optimization build on these techniques, with a line of recent papers including the addition of pessimism~\cite{jin2021pessimism,xie2021bellman,zanette2021provable}.
-We provide a more detailed summary of the literature in \cref{sec:Literature}.
-In contrast, this work proposes a new model-free principle---different from importance sampling or regression-based methods---to learn from an offline dataset.
-In this introduction, we begin by motivating the idea in the idealized case where the Bellman operator is known.
-In the sequel, we show how to extend it to an offline dataset.
+We provide a more detailed summary of the literature in~\cref{sec:Literature}.